CSA-OCP-GER/unicorn/challenges.scheduling.md

 #### Sample ####

-First, let's create two priority classes we can use when scheduling pods - one "high" and one "low"-prio class.
+First, let's create two priority classes we can use when scheduling pods - one "high"- and one "low"-priority class.

-> Note: A PriorityClass is non-namespaced.
+> Note: A PriorityClass is non-namespaced!

 ```yaml
 apiVersion: scheduling.k8s.io/v1beta1